DanielMoreno58/Documentation/JS/README.md

 ## Arrays

-Array is an object that define a list of primative data, for example:
+Array is an object that define a list of primative data, for :

 `var students = ["Daniel", "Daniela", "Jose", "Pancho", "Josefina"];`